SixArm/gitconfig/README.md

     s = status
     w = whatchanged

-Example
+Example alias concepts:

   * Workflows such as `git rbi` to do a rebase interactively on unpushed commits.
   * Improvements such as `git optimize` to prune and repack, using the best settings.
-  * Visualizations such as `git graphviz` to show pretty logs and charts.
+  * Visualizations such as `git graphviz` to show logs and charts using third-party tools.

+See below for more examples.

 For the complete list, see the files in the `gitconfig.d` directory.

 ## Install